18F/18f.gsa.gov/_posts/2016-07-11-conversation-about-static-dynamic-websites.md

 details like administrator passwords and firewalls.
 This can be a difficult and time-consuming process.

-It’s not just moving the site that you have to worry about all those things.
+It’s not just when moving the site that you have to worry about all those things.
 Security of the database is a constant concern with dynamic sites.
 Databases require work to ensure their security.
 If your database goes away, you have nothing.
 This means you want to have regular